 “Return to your homes!”
 Avinon exhorted.
 “Flee, lock your doors, shut yourselves in your cellars!
 The storm cometh!”

 Standing in the field beneath the weak sunlight of early spring, the farm laborers paid him no mind.
-Tornadoes did come through these parts on occasion, but not in the laggard days of winter when the ground was still almost too hard to work, and certainly not when it was as bright and sunny a day as they had seen it seemed since the solstice.
-An overseer noticed Avinon’s disturbances, and starting to move towards him to interrupt.
+Tornadoes did come through these parts on occasion, but not in the laggard days of winter when the ground was still almost too hard to work, and certainly not when it was as bright and sunny a day as they had seen since the solstice.
+An overseer noticed Avinon’s disturbances, and started to move towards him to interrupt.